Ricardosgeral/relier/README.md

 - The following warning is expected: *'grep: /dev/fd/63: No such file or directory'* at the end of
 $ *sudo ./raspbian-post-install.sh*.
 Ignore it.
-- Don't forget to obtain and replace the content of the file **service_creds.json**, as indicated [above](https://github.com/Ricardosgeral/LerAS/blob/master/README.md#server-software-raspberry-pi), or the program may not start!
+- Don't forget to obtain and replace the content of the file **service_creds.json**, as indicated [above](https://github.com/Ricardosgeral/relier/blob/master/README.md#server-software-raspberry-pi), or the program may not start!
-- The inspection of the **cronlog** file ($ *sudo nano /home/pi/LerAS/logs/cronlog*) may be helpful for detecting any eventual bugs during the software installation process.
+- The inspection of the **cronlog** file ($ *sudo nano /home/pi/relier/logs/cronlog*) may be helpful for detecting any eventual bugs during the software installation process.

 - After a start up or reboot of the *Raspberry Pi*, you should see a black page in the touchscreen (**Disconnected**).
-If everything is working properly, after a while (the normal is 15 to 45 seconds) you should see the *Credits* page of *LerAs*.
+If everything is working properly, after a while (the normal is 15 to 45 seconds) you should see the *Credits* page of *relier*.
 First, you will see a red bar on the top of the screen.
 Then, that bar should become green.
 That